The common publication form of the HSR includes the Special Issue and the Forum.

 When can I post my article on the Internet?

 As soon as it is published.
 Please try to avoid posting versions of your article before the official HSR version is published.
-By publishing in the HSR, you will receive a digital copy of your article as well as two hard copies of the entire issue.
+The HSR team will send you a digital copy of your article as well as two hard copies of the entire issue.

 Can I republish my article in another print publication?